elenaf9/RIOT-rs/examples/threading-multicore/README.md

     laze build -b rpi-pico-w run

-The application will start two threads that run on different cores and print a message from each thread.
+The application will start multiple threads with different priorities and core affinities.
+The threads print their ID and the core they are running on.